abdulmoizniazi/Exploratory_Data_Analysis/README.md

 This course is offered by Panaverse and Saylani Mass IT Training Program.

-The following repository contains practise exercises in .ipynb and .Rmd formats.
+The following repository contains practise exercises in .ipynb, .py and .Rmd formats.